-SGIP has three budget category types for energy storage projects: General Market, Equity and Equity Resiliency.
-Each budget has its own eligibility requirements.
+SGIP has four budget category types for energy storage projects: General Market, Non-Residential Equity, Residential Solar and Storage Equity, and Equity Resiliency.
+Eligibility requirements vary by budget.

-The Equity budget category was created to help make energy storage solutions more affordable for low-income, indigenous and underrepresented communities.
+- The Non-Residential Equity budget was created to make energy storage solutions more affordable for businesses serving low-income, Indigenous and underrepresented communities.

 Nonresidential Projects are subjected to a 5% application fee upon application submittal.